+Days 1-2: Fly to Beijing

-Day 1-2: Beijing Meals: D
+Meals: D

-On arrival in Beijing you will be met in the arrivals hall by your local guide and/or National Escort from Wendy Wu Tours.
-Together with other group members who may be arriving at a similar time, transfer around 1 hour to your hotel.
+On arrival into Beijing Daxing or Beijing Capital Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
+Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel.

 Early check-in is not included.
-Additional nights' before and after your tour can be arranged.
+Additional nights before and after your tour can be arranged.
 Please contact our Reservations team to book.

-An informal Welcome Dinner will be held on day 1.
-Late arrivals will receive a box dinner
+An informal Welcome Dinner will be held on Day 2.
+Late arrivals will receive a box dinner.

 Beijing - Beijing is the capital of the People's Republic of China.
-With its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China, and has been the heart of politics and society throughout its long history.
+With its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China and has been the heart of politics and society throughout its long history.
 The ancient monuments, the stories of days gone by as well as the dynamic and modern city Beijing has become today, make it a destination not to be missed.